 Does HBO Max support 4K?

 HBO Max’s day-and-date premiere of Wonder Woman 1984 will also represent its 4K HDR debut.
-The film will be presented in 4K resolution with Dolby Vision high dynamic range (HDR) and Dolby Atmos surround sound, marking significant improvements over the platform’s previous formats.
-Since its launch, HBO Max has not supported anything better than full HD resolution and has refrained from making any promises about future HDR releases.
-The Wonder Woman 1984 announcement hopefully bodes well for the future of 4K on HBO Max.
+The film will be presented in 4K resolution with Dolby Vision high dynamic range (HDR) and Dolby Atmos surround sound, marking a great deal of improvement over the platform’s previous formats.
+Since its launch, HBO Max has not supported anything better than full HD resolution and hasn’t been making any promises about future HDR releases.
+The Wonder Woman 1984 announcement hopefully works out for the future of 4K on HBO Max.

 What about the DC Universe?

-We learned in the fall of 2020 that HBO Max would become the provider of all video content currently found on DC Universe.
-When DC Universe rebrands to DC Universe Infinite in January 2021, it will only offer digital comics, and all their streaming content will make a move to HBO Max.
-This makes HBO Max the service to have to catch all your favorite DC Entertainment movies and series like Titans and Doom Patrol.
+We have information that in the fall of 2020 HBO Max would become the provider of all video content exclusive to DC Universe.
+When DC Universe rebrands to DC Universe Infinite- coming in January 2021, it will only be offering digital comics.
+The content for streaming will all be transitioned to HBO Max.
+This move makes HBO Max the number one service to have if you want access to all your favorite DC Entertainment movies and series like Titans and Doom Patrol.

-Of all HBO’s viewing options, HBO Max is the newest, so we expect to see more changes to HBO Max, and its content in the near future.
-Parents will love HBO Max because it is the first HBO’s offering to feature kid-friendly programming.
-You’ll find everything from Sesame Street and Adventure Time to South Park, Friends, The Office, and so much more.
-If you have a compatible device, HBO Max is definitely worth checking out.
+Out of all HBO’s viewing options, HBO Max is the most recent addition, given that fact, we expect to see more changes to HBO Max, and it’s content in the coming future.
+There’s also something for parents with HBO Max.
+It is the first HBO’s offering to feature kid-friendly programming, a feature that will make it specifically attractive to families.
+You’ll find everything from Sesame Street and Adventure Time to South Park, Friends, The Office, along with an endless list of other popular titles.
+If you have a compatible device, HBO Max is hands down worth looking into.